anastasiazr01/calendar/README.md

 ## Background

-This project was developed as part of a university programming assignment and has since been uploaded to GitHub as part of my project portfolio.
+This project was originally developed in 2023 as part of a university programming assignment.
+It was later uploaded to GitHub as part of my project portfolio.